 As required by the U.S. Department of Education, directory information can be released without the student's permission unless the student specifically requests in writing that it be withheld.
-Spartan College has designated the following items as directory information: Student name, address, telephone number, date of birth, enrollment status, dates of attendance, program of study, anticipated completion date and certificates/diplomas/degrees received.
+Spartan College of Aeronautics and Technology has designated the following items as directory information: Student name, address, telephone number, date of birth, enrollment status, dates of attendance, program of study, anticipated completion date and certificates/diplomas/degrees received.